TriDvaRas/Civilizator/README.md

 <img src="https://tdr.s-ul.eu/FYpCCEZi" title="FVCproductions" alt="logo">

 # Civilizator Discord Bot
-> Civilization V Civ Randomizer for your Discord server

 Discord bot for randoming sets of Civilization V civs for each player.
 Bot is primarily meant to be used in small servers by friends companies and just to make the game fun.